 #1: Enrich your customer profiles

-The sensible place to start is by updating your old customer profiles.
+The sensible place to start is by updating your old shopper profiles.
 Adding some psychographic metrics to the mix will help you go into much more detail than you were able to before.
+But how?
+Check out this article on how to find psychographic data and make it actionable.

 However, translating all those numbers and statistics into broad psychological traits can be difficult.
 Here’s where it pays off to do some homework before diving into your dataset head-first.
 First, try to figure out what specific type of indicators you are looking for and what they might say about a person’s predicted behavior.